 The third edition of Web 2.0 Expo San Francisco is now over.
 Check out all the coverage from the event.
-And save the date for 2010 - Web 2.0 Expo will return to Moscone West May 3-6, 2010!
-The Call for Participation will be open in late September / early October 2009.
+Check out the list of upcoming O'Reilly events around the world.

 We do some of our best work when we’re constrained: by budgets, by headcount, by technology, by the economy.
 These are the times when bureaucracy and waste die by necessity.
 What’s left are ideas, and the muscle to make them real.

 2009 will be a tough year in many ways, but now more than ever, the core concepts of Web 2.0 provide an advantage.
 Lightweight tools, user interfaces, and development models will help streamline productivity and focus resources; new business models will emerge out of the environment of change.
 Transparency and openness will help avoid disasters and extend our influence, as we learn to trust users as co-developers.
 Marketers can’t afford to ignore the value of social media, communities, and a new set of analytics.
 On an individual, team, company, and global level, this is the year we will choose to work on what matters.

 And while the fundamentals of Web 2.0 become increasingly relevant and urgent, this is also the time to look ahead.
 The landscape today enables interactions that were not possible even two years ago, as the devices around us and the data they generate evolve rapidly.
 Tomorrow’s big ideas are quietly percolating now, in the aisles of major retailers, the back office of enterprises, and in the labs of passionate, independent-minded hackers.
 We’ll explore the future potential of Web 2.0, so when this storm passes, you’ll be ready.